gSchool/js-basic-training/markdown/intro_to_arrays.md

 ## Many More Array Methods

 There are a wealth of methods available on arrays, and while you should not take the time presently to learn them all, knowing which tools you have at your disposal is helpful when considering how to approach a problem.
-With that in mind, check out [the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Methods_2) focussing in particular for the time being on the more basic **Mutator** and **Accessor** methods.
+With that in mind, check out [the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Methods_2) focusing in particular for the time being on the more basic **Mutator** and **Accessor** methods.

 ## Summary